Evanesco-Labs/miner/README.md

 time" when miner need to do some hard work.
 When the block height reaches the Challenge Height, the miner starts to work on a ZKP problem.
 This will take about one minute.

 After the problem is solved, miner submit the results to an Evanesco node.
-We call this result a Lottery.
-Each Lottery can be scored.
-In the final block of this Mining Epoch, the Coinbase Address of the Lottery with best score will get the reward.
+A problem result can be scored.
+In the final block of this Mining Epoch, result with best score wins, and it's Coinbase Address gets rewards.

+### Miner Address and Coinbase Address

+There are two different addresses for mining, miner address and coinbase address.
+**Miner Address** is used to determine the challenge block of each round and sign the submitted work.

+**Coinbase Address** is used to receive mining rewards.
+If **Coinbase Address** is not set with command line parameters or in config file, it will be the same as **Miner Address** by default.

+**Mining rewards will be sent to Coinbase Address, NOT Miner address!**

 ## Quick Start Avis TestNet Miner
 Follow this quick start guide to start miner on AVIS TestNet.

-Please note that when the AVIS testnet is officially launched on September 7, it will be lauched from the Genesis Block, so all previous mining rewards and transactions will be cleared.
+Please note that when the AVIS testnet is officially launched on September 7, it will be launched from the Genesis Block, so all previous mining rewards and transactions will be cleared.
 ### 1. Download Miner
 Download in github release.